 belongs to $\MC{S}'_{m+1}$ and $d_i(w) \in \MC{S}'_m$.\MS \BS

 $\mathcal{S}$ itself is {\em not} the structure we are looking for because not all degenerate $(n+1)$-simplices are $(n,i)$-compositions.
-Specifically, if $y \in \mathcal{S}_n$ and $y$ is not e-simplicial then (as a consequence of Corollary \ref{degenClosure}, page \pageref{degenClosure}) there exists at least one $j \in [n+1]$ such that $s_j(y)$ is not e-simplicial, hence not an $(n,i)$-composition.\MS
+Specifically, if $y \in \mathcal{S}_n$ and $y$ is not e-simplicial then (as a consequence of Corollary \refpage{degenClosure}) there exists at least one $j \in [n+1]$ such that $s_j(y)$ is not e-simplicial, hence not an $(n,i)$-composition.\MS

-As a guide to finding $\mathcal{S'}$ (given $n$ and $i$) we ask that $\mathcal{S'}$ be {\em optimal} in the following senses. \begin{enumerate} \item It is as large (inclusive) as possible.
-We should not impose conditions not strictly necessary. \item It is as {\em reasonable} as possible.
-The conditions we choose for the definition of $\mathcal{S'}$ should resemble what occurs in ordinary composition, the $(n,i)=(1,1)$ case.
-Also, the definition of $\mathcal{S'}$ should relate to $n$ and $i$ in as simple a way as possible.
+As a guide to finding $\MC{S}'$ (given $n$ and $i$) we ask that $\MC{S}'$ be {\em optimal} in the following senses. \begin{enumerate} \item It is as large (inclusive) as possible.
+We should not impose conditions not strictly necessary. \item It should be {\em reasonable} in the sense that the conditions we choose for the definition of $\MC{S}'$ should resemble what occurs in ordinary composition, the $(n,i)=(1,1)$ case.
+Also, the definition of $\MC{S}'$ should relate to $n$ and $i$ in as simple a way as possible.
 To state this negatively, we should not impose artificial conditions, conditions without motivation, or any conditions which involve $n$ and $i$ in a complicated or indirect way. \end{enumerate}

 Of course, ``reasonable'', ``resemble'', ``simple'', ``artificial'' etc. are judgments rather than precise criteria, and they are, therefore, guidelines rather than conditions.\MS